Preparing to Travel

 - Missed flight or train: Contact the airline carrier for immediate assistance.
 If the tickets were booked through a travel agent/third party vendor, contact them next for assistance, especially if the entire group may need to re-book.

-- Discipline issue(s) such as peer or sexual or other harassment, repeated student or faculty alcohol/ drug abuse/tardiness, etc.: If a student needs to be sent back to the U.S. – contact the Education Abroad adviser immediately for further steps.
+- Discipline issue(s) such as peer or sexual or other harassment, repeated student or faculty alcohol/ drug abuse/tardiness, etc.: If a student needs to be sent back to the U.S. – contact the Education Abroad advisor immediately for further steps.

 - Temporarily lost participant: Each student/participant must be carefully advised during pre-departure instructions on how and who to contact should they find themselves lost and on their own.